threefoldtech/info_grid/src/documentation/farmers/3node_building/3node_building.md

 <h1>  Building a DIY 3Node </h1>

 This section of the ThreeFold Farmers book presents the necessary and basic steps to build a DIY 3Node.
-Note that we also include the information needed to set a certified 3Node.

 For advanced farming information, such as GPU farming and room parameters, refer to the section [Farming Optimization](../farming_optimization/farming_optimization.md).